imatsatsos/matlab21a-ubuntu20/README.md

 # Use this script
   $ sudo ./matlab21a_ubuntu_deps.sh

-# Go ahead and continue with your MATLAB R2021a installation using your installation iso from mathworks site
+# Go ahead and continue with your MATLAB R2021a installation using your installation .iso provided from mathworks website
 # Everything should work smoothly
 ```